This post is a guide to a tram ride on Lisbon's Tram 28E.

 While Tram 28E is a great way to see some of the best landmarks in Lisbon, it’s not the only service that operates with Remodelado trams.

-The 12E tram runs along some of the same track in Alfama as the 28E, including stops at the São Jorge Castle, Miradouro de Santa Luzia, the Se Cathedral and more.
+The 12E tram runs along some of the same tracks in Alfama as the 28E, including stops at the São Jorge Castle, Miradouro de Santa Luzia, the Se Cathedral, and more.

 It makes a stop at Praca Figueroa, which is one stop before Montim Moriz and where you should have a better chance at getting a seat.